BDC Hamburger Icon

 Here are some quick facts about international PEOs:

-• International PEOs help businesses comply with local laws.
-International PEOs help businesses avoid common legal issues that arise in other countries.
+• International PEOs help businesses comply with local laws: International PEOs help businesses avoid common legal issues that arise in other countries.
 Employment laws and regulations can differ significantly abroad.
 However, you won’t need extensive research to protect your business from penalties and noncompliance fines.
 Instead, your international PEO will serve as an expert to guide your decisions and compliance.

-• International PEOs mitigate expansion risks.
-While your international expansion is underway, it’s crucial to mitigate risk.
+• International PEOs mitigate expansion risks: While your international expansion is underway, it’s crucial to mitigate risk.
 A new market’s first impression of your business is invaluable.
 Your international PEO can help you avoid unforeseen financial penalties and reputational damage for noncompliance.

-What tasks can an international PEO handle?
+What can an international PEO help with as your business expands globally?

 An international PEO can handle many HR tasks for your overseas location, including sharing accountability for any employees you hire abroad.
 Generally speaking, an international PEO can provide the following services:

-• Pay staff wages and employment taxes
+• Pay staff wages and manage employment taxes.

-• Report on and deposit employment taxes with the overseas authorities
+• Report on and deposit employment taxes with the overseas authorities.

-• Handle specific overseas employment responsibilities
+• Handle specific overseas employment responsibilities.

-• Take responsibility for a specified level of employee safety
+• Take responsibility for a specified level of employee safety.

-• Be responsible for staff compensation coverage for employees
+• Be responsible for staff compensation coverage for employees.

-• Support your business’s compliance with overseas regulations
+• Support your business’s compliance with overseas regulations.

-• Offer other HR services
+• Offer other HR services.

 FYIDid you know